 We are busy rewilding the planet –

-The Global Rewilding Alliance is a network of 160 organisations (November 2023).
+The Global Rewilding Alliance is an expanding network of partner organisations around the globe.
 Our vision is a world where restored wild lands and seas provide a secure future for people, nature and the planet.
 The global community has pledged to protect at least 30% of the planet’s land and seas by 2030 – also known as 30 by 30.
 To achieve this goal, we need to put nature in the driver’s seat.

 Countries involved